Does vape juice expire?

-Today we’re going to discuss about the shelf life of e-liquids.
+Today we’re going to discuss the shelf life of e-liquids.
 Alright, so as it goes with most consumables products on the market, there’s usually an expiration or best-before date.

 If stored in the right environment

-now, we say right environment because there are some factors that can shorten the shelf life of juice and have all the ingredients break down.
+now, we say the right environment because there are some factors that can shorten the shelf life of juice and have all the ingredients break down.
 One of the main things that can shorten the shelf life of an e juice is direct sunlight and extreme heat.

 Keeping your e-liquid in a dark room

-temperature environment is the best way to keep your bottles fresh.
+A temperature environment is the best way to keep your bottles fresh.
 If you’ve ever left your bottle of juice in a hot car, you definitely notice that it’s much darker than when you’ve bought it.

 This is because VG and PG can break down when left in the heat for long periods of time, and it loses its ability to recombine, even when the temperature drops back to normal.

 Seeing if it’s separated

 A few ways to tell if your ejuice is expired is, first of all, seeing if it’s separated.
 Usually, vape liquid will separate when left alone for a long period of time, but usually, a quick shake would fix that but expired, the juice won’t mix in the same way as non expired thee juice will.
 If you’re trying to shake your bottles and still notice some separation, it might be time to put that bottle in the bin.

 As long as the bottle remains properly sealed with a or stored in your vaporizer sealed, you can make sure that it will enjoy the same expiry date.